OpenNMS/opennms-js/README.md

 ### Release Notes

+#### 2.5.7

+OpenNMS.js v2.5.7 contains a bunch of dependency updates, as well as an improvement to the monitored service model to include up/down state for OpenNMS versions that support it (expected to be part of Horizon 33 and Meridian 2024).

 #### 2.5.6

 OpenNMS.js v2.5.6 is a minor release with just dependency updates and some internal changes to the CI pipeline.